 Wilson, of Mountville, also is charged with receiving stolen property in Lancaster County.

 Manor Township Police seized a walkie-talkie and "other police related items" belonging to the Susquehanna Township Police Department inside Wilson's home in March 2011.
+Wilson had worked as an officer for Susquehanna Township Police, leaving the department in December 2007.

 No date is set for her Lancaster trial.